Comic Strip: Life in Hell

 - The Many Deaths of You: The Los Angeles Way Of Death◊

-- My Country Tis of Thee That I Sting: The strip pokes a lot of satrical jabs at American society.
+- My Country Tis of Thee That I Sting: The strip pokes a lot of satrical jabs at American society and politics.

 - Overly Long Gag.
 See Beat Panel above.